lawpatch/au-interpretation/au-interpretation.md

 **LawPatch Language**
 - when the parties incorporate LawPatch Language, the parties will be taken to agree to the terms and conditions in the referenced document;
 - LawPatch Language will be incorporated from the specific version as represented by the URL only, not the langugage as amended and updated;
-- the incorporation of LawPatch Language will not have any implications as to the LawPatch Langugage;
 - the defined terms in LawPatch Language will apply only to the terms in the imported document;
 - the terms in the LawPatch Language will be subject to these interpretation provisions;